aws-samples/aws-modernization-with-codefresh/content/10_prerequisites/_index.md

 - Create an [AWS account](https://aws.amazon.com/free/)
 - Create a [Codefresh account](https://codefresh.io/docs/docs/getting-started/create-a-codefresh-account/)

+{{% notice warning %}}
+When creating a Codefresh account, be sure to choose Github as your authentication provider.
+This will automatically add an integration with Github that we will use later on in our pipelines.
+{{% /notice %}}

 Then follow the instructions to install the CLI tools as explained in the next sections: